Bitcoin Design NL - Mark & Erik Vlaswinkel Brothers

 Let’s be real here.
 Erik works in IT, Mark helps young people with mental health.
 Bitcoin Design is their side project, and they’re not pretending otherwise.

-Erik’s ideal future?
-Maybe work one less day at the job, one more day making art with his brother.
-That’s it.
-No “we’re going to disrupt the art world” bullshit.
+• Erik’s ideal future?
+Work one less day at the job, one more day making art with his brother

 Because it’s decentralized, we can make this statue actually.
 Otherwise, there were a lot of… there’s no copyright.
 So that’s the good part.

-Here’s something most artists don’t talk about: Bitcoin’s logo has no copyright.
+Bitcoin’s logo has no copyright.
 No licensing fees.
 No lawyers.
 No cease and desist letters.

 You want to cast a 10kg bronze Bitcoin?
 Go ahead.
 Nobody owns it.
 That’s the point.

-Advice for Aspiring Bitcoin Artists
+Their Advice for Aspiring Bitcoin Artists

 Don’t go too fast.
 Do it because you really believe in it… Bitcoin goes really in waves.
 That makes it sometimes hard if you really would like to live from the art.